owncloud/ocis-devldap/docs/content/getting-started.md

 --debug-pprof
 : Enable pprof debugging, defaults to `false`

---http-addr
+--debug-zpages
-: Address to bind http server, defaults to `0.0.0.0:8380`
+: Enable zpages debugging, defaults to `false`

---http-root
+--ldap-addr
-: Root path for http endpoint, defaults to `/`
+: Address to bind http server, defaults to `0.0.0.0:9125`

---asset-path
+--ldap-data
-: Path to custom assets, empty default value
+: Path to ldap data file,  empty default value

 ##### Health

 --debug-addr
-: Address to debug endpoint, defaults to `0.0.0.0:8390`
+: Address to debug endpoint, defaults to `0.0.0.0:9129`

 #### Configuration file

-So far we support the file formats `JSON` and `YAML`, if you want to get a full example configuration just take a look at [our repository](repo), there you can always see the latest configuration format.
+So far we support the file formats `JSON` and `YAML`, if you want to get a full example configuration just take a look at [our repository](https://github.com/owncloud/ocis-devldap/tree/master/config), there you can always see the latest configuration format.
 These example configurations include all available options and the default values.
 The configuration file will be automatically loaded if it's placed at `/etc/ocis/devldap.yml`, `${HOME}/.ocis/devldap.yml` or `$(pwd)/config/devldap.yml`.

 ### Usage